 - Domestic Terminal, Departures Level 3, Gate 43

 - International Terminal, Departures Level 3, Gate 54

 Family-Friendly Washrooms at the Vancouver Airport

-A changing station is located within every washroom, male and female.
+A changing station (changing table) is located within every washroom, including family restroom.

 Read more about traveling with children here, at the Vancouver International Airport’s website.